konfuzio-ai/konfuzio-sdk/docs/sdk/examples/paragraph_and_sentence_tokenizer/index.md

 faster but less accurate, especially with documents having two columns or other complex layouts.
 The default is `detectron`.

-2. `line_height_ratio`: Specifies the ratio of the median line height used as a threshold to create new sections.
+2. `line_height_ratio`: Specifies the ratio of the median line height used as a threshold to create a new paragraph when using the Tokenizer in `line_distance` mode.
 The default value is 0.8.
+If you notice that the Tokenizer is not creating new paragraphs when it should, you can try lowering this value.
+Alternatively, if the Tokenizer is creating too many paragraphs, you can try increasing this value.

-3. `height`: This optional parameter allows you to define a specific line height threshold for creating new sections.
+3. `height`: This optional parameter allows you to define a specific line height threshold for creating new paragraphs.
 If set to None, the Tokenizer uses the intelligently calculated height threshold.

 4. `create_detectron_labels`: This boolean flag determines whether to apply labels given by the Detectron2 model when